Tips for Filling Out the 2023-2024 FAFSA

 • It is important to not submit any documentation unless requested to do so by the Office of Financial Aid.

-• If selected, the Office of Financial Aid will send you a link to create an account through "Verify My FAFSA" secure website, where you and/or your parent can submit and electronically sign your verification documents.
+• If selected, the Office of Financial Aid will send you a link to create an account through our Pacific Forms secure website, where you and/or your parent can submit and electronically sign your verification documents.

 • Monitor your student email account for communications from the Office of Financial Aid.